 How Do Parents File a Wrongful Death Lawsuit for the Death of Their Minor Child?

 Unfortunately, sometimes the life that was lost had only just begun.
-If you prefer not to read some general information specific to filing a wrongful death suit in cases where a minor child is the deceased, just skip to the next section.
+If you prefer not to read some general information specific to filing a wrongful death suit in cases where a minor child is deceased, just skip to the next section.

 Tragically, unintentional injury is the leading cause of death for children, according to the CDC, with over 12,000 children ages 0–19 each year dying as a result of an accident injury.
 While car accidents remain the primary cause for children over age one, other common fatal accidents involving children include: